LeonardoCerv/ez-badges/README.md

 Ready to contribute?
 Check out our Issues page for good first issues, or create your own feature request!

-## License & Terms
+## License

-See Terms of Use for detailed usage terms.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact